dotnet/docs/docs/core/project-sdk/overview.md

 > [!TIP]
 > On a Windows machine, the *Sdk.props* and *Sdk.targets* files can be found in the *%ProgramFiles%\dotnet\sdk\\[version]\Sdks\Microsoft.NET.Sdk\Sdk* folder.

-## Preprocess the project file
+### Preprocess the project file

 You can see the fully expanded project as MSBuild sees it after the SDK and its targets are included by using the `dotnet msbuild -preprocess` command.
 The [preprocess](/visualstudio/msbuild/msbuild-command-line-reference#preprocess) switch of the [`dotnet msbuild`](../tools/dotnet-msbuild.md) command shows which files are imported, their sources, and their contributions to the build without actually building the project.

 If the project has multiple target frameworks, focus the results of the command on only one framework by specifying it as an MSBuild property.
 For example:

 `dotnet msbuild -property:TargetFramework=netcoreapp2.0 -preprocess:output.xml`

-## Default compilation includes
+### Default compilation includes

-The default includes and excludes for compile items and embedded resources are in the SDK properties files.
+The default includes and excludes for compile items and embedded resources are in the SDK properties file.
 Unlike .NET Framework projects, you don't need to specify these items in your project file, because the defaults cover most common use cases.
 This leads to smaller project files that are easier to understand as well as edit by hand, if needed.

 The following table shows which element and which [globs](https://en.wikipedia.org/wiki/Glob_(programming)) are included and excluded in the .NET Core SDK: